Hélène Landemore

 Hélène Landemore is Professor of Political Science at Yale University.
 She has a PhD from Harvard University.
 Her subfield is political theory and she is known for her works on democratic theory.

 Biography

 After a childhood spent in Normandy, Landemore began higher studies in Paris at the age of 18.
-She joined the École Normale and Sciences Po Paris.
+She joined the École Normale Supérieure and Sciences Po Paris.
 In 2008 she received a Ph.D. from Harvard University with a thesis on the idea of collective intelligence applied to the justification of democracy.

 Public life

 She researched the 2010 participatory constituent process in Iceland and directly observed the 2019-20 French’s Citizen Convention for Climate.
 In September 2022 she was appointed to the governance committee of the French Citizens' Convention on end of life.
 She regularly presents her ideas and proposals in French and American newspapers.

 Theories

 Hélène Landemore’s research focuses on deliberative democracy and collective intelligence.